soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

 }

 ```
-**Comments for Soroswap:**
+### Comments for Soroswap implementation:

-In Soroswap this function is called `deposit`.
-In order not to make confusions with the `mint` function of the token
+- The equivalent function in Soroswap is named deposit.
+To avoid confusion with the mint function of the token
-token interface we will continue using `deposit` as the function name.
+interface, we have opted to keep deposit as the function name.

- - This function (in Uniswapv2) uses reentrancy guard.
-Currently in Soroban it is not possible to do reentrancy (for
+ - This function in UniswapV2 employs a reentrancy guard.
+Since reentrancy is not currently possible in Soroban, we
-now)...
-So for now, reentrancy guard it is not implemented.

-- On UniswapV2 this function asumes that the tokens where already sent by the user... which in fact it is done by the
-Router contract... and it is with the Router contract that the user needs to approve its tokens to be spent.
-In
+have not implemented this guard.

-UniswapV2, the router contract sends (with approval) tokens from the user to the Pair contract before executing the `
+- In UniswapV2, the router contract sends (with approval) tokens from the user to the Pair contract before executing
+the mint function.
-mint` function...
-This design it's not necesary in Soroban (read <https://stellar.org/developers-blog/sorobans-
+   This design isn't necessary in Soroban (read <https://stellar.org/developers-blog/sorobans-technical-design-decisions-learnings-from-ethereum>)
-technical-design-decisions-learnings-from-ethereum>) because the tokens can be sent with `from.require_auth();;`...
-which it is checked in the token contract itself......
+   because tokens can be sent using from.require_auth();, which is checked in the token contract itself.

-The problem here is... what happens if there is a token that does not implements `require_auth`??..
+- However, we need to consider tokens that do not implement require_auth.
+In such cases, we can follow Uniswap's design
-In that case we need can follow the Uniswap design and implement a `Router` with a `addLiquidity_with_transfer_from`
+and implement a `Router` with a `addLiquidity_with_transfer_from` and a standard `addLiquidity` with `require_auth`.
-and a normal `addLiquidity` with `require_auth` ... in order to bypass those cases where tokens did not implement `
-require_auth`.

-As for now, the objective is just to implement UniswapV2 Pair and Factory contracts, we will leave as it is now :
+- For now, our objective is simply to implement the UniswapV2 Pair and Factory contracts, so we'll maintain the current
+ design:

 ```rust
  fn deposit(e: Env, to: Address, desired_a: i128, min_a: i128, desired_b: i128, min_b: i128) {
         to.require_auth();